Dr Gianfranco Polizzi BA, MA, PGCHE, PhD

 My research employs notions of media and digital literacy to explore how different populations engage with digital technologies, including AI and emerging technologies, to participate in a digital society and various areas of life, such as social life, education and civic life.
 My work, which has employed a range of qualitative and quantitative methods, focuses on the ways in which children, adults and vulnerable groups develop and deploy the skills and knowledge they need to navigate online risks and opportunities.
 As part of my research, I address and apply questions of digital literacy to related areas such as digital inequalities, digital resilience and digital citizenship.

 In 2020, I completed my ESRC-funded PhD at LSE, exploring the intersection of digital literacy and civic engagement.
 Since then, I have worked on over a dozen research projects relevant to my academic interests, receiving grants and co-leading studies conducted in partnership with academic institutions and charities.
-From June 2025, I will be a Co-Investigator on a project funded by the Nuffield Foundation, assessing the impact of media and digital literacy education on the wellbeing of adolescents.
-In addition, two notable studies that I have co-led include:
+I am currently a Co-Investigator on a project funded by the Nuffield Foundation, examining the effectiveness of media literacy interventions designed to improve wellbeing among secondary school students.
+In addition, two notable projects that I previously co-led include:

 • NewsWise: News and digital literacy, and civic engagement (March 2022 – February 2024), funded by the Nuffield Foundation (£270,000) – this project explored the effectiveness of a school intervention (i.e., NewsWise) in improving UK primary school children’s news and digital literacy.